juliantrueflynn/shopify-koa-app-example/workshop.md

 Open up `index.js`, this is the entry point of our application which imports `index.js` and mounts it on port 3000.

 If you open the `server/index.js` you will see of our "Hello Unite!" logic.
-We've also set a few things up so that we can use our `SHOPIFY_SECRET` and `SHOPIFY_API_CLIENT_KEY` using a library called `dotenv`, but more on that later.
+We've also set a few things up so that we can use our `SHOPIFY_API_SECRET_KEY` and `SHOPIFY_API_CLIENT_KEY` using a library called `dotenv`, but more on that later.

 Koa is a minimalistic node framework for modern Javascript apps that we will be using for our server in this workshop.
 It is built around the ES2016 `async` and `await` keywords.